 Imaging studies have also demonstrated that both medications and behavior therapy alter brain metabolism in the direction of normalcy.
 This then is one of the few areas in all of mental health where clear proof exists for the efficacy of multiple types of treatment.

 With medications, generally the dose used to treat depression is not enough to control OCD symptoms.
 Patients often will take 2-4 times the usual amount.
-Behavioral therapy with medications seems to offer the best long term improvement.
+Exposure with Response Prevention or other forms of behavioral therapy with medications seems to offer the best long term improvement.
 Virtually no treatment is curative for OCD.
 Most treatment can be expected to reduce symptoms by 50-80% or more, however.
 The illness is cyclic, and worsens when the individual is under stress.

 Symptom criteria summarized from: